 It is one of my favorite times of the year… it’s time for the $100 Room Challenge.
-If you are not yet familiar with this challenge let me give you a brief summary.
-Myself, along with dozens of my blogging friends, take on one room in our homes and we get one month, and only $100, to completely transform it.
+If you are not yet familiar with this challenge, let me give you a brief summary.
+Myself, along with dozens of my blogging friends, take on one room in our homes get one month and $100 to completely transform it.
 I started this challenge in September 2015 to show others just how far you can stretch your budget to create a space you’ll love.

 In March of last year our family moved into a new home, so we have many rooms that need some love and attention.
 I started with our basement bathroom for the last $100 Room Challenge; and here’s a look at what $100 can do…

 This month I’ll be working on my son’s room.
 Each of my three kids desperately need a bedroom makeover, so we drew names to see who would go first.
 My middle child’s name was drawn, so that’s what we’ll be tackling during the month of January.
 I love working on kids’ rooms because you get to have a little more fun.
 A few years ago (in our old house) I got to makeover this same child’s room in a football theme.
 Take a look…

 This time around we aren’t doing a “theme”; just creating a space that represents him better.
 Let me show you around and discuss the goals for his room.

 My son has toys in three categories, and they each need some serious organization…